Discuss

 If the reading is about 22 Ohms then the main control board has to be replaced.
 It is recommended to replace the board together with both freezer thermistors.

-If the circuit is open then you have to remove the rear panel in the freezer and check the defrost heater (#230 on the break down diagram)and the defrost thermostat (#240 on the break down diagram) for continuity.
+If the circuit is open then you have to remove the rear panel in the freezer and check the defrost heater (#230 on the break down diagram)and the overtemperature thermostat (#240 on the break down diagram) for continuity.

 If any one of them is open - it has to be replaced.